Loveland, United States: Family Ski Guide

 Your decision is directional: sleep east of Loveland (closer to Denver, cheaper) or west (closer to other resorts and real towns).

 - Best convenience, Summit County condos (Dillon, Silverthorne, Keystone): 12-15 miles west via I-70.
 Vacasa-listed condos range roughly $135-$328/night.
 You get grocery stores, restaurants, and the option to ski Keystone or Breckenridge on a rest day.
-The catch: you'll drive east through the Eisenhower Tunnel each morning, which is usually light traffic headed that direction.
+One thing to know: you'll drive east through the Eisenhower Tunnel each morning, which is usually light traffic headed that direction.

 - Best value, Georgetown or Silver Plume: 15-20 minutes east on I-70.
 Quieter, cheaper, and closer.
 Larger rental houses exist, a six-bedroom in Silver Plume has been noted for group bookings.
-The catch: very limited dining and grocery options.
+One thing to know: very limited dining and grocery options.
 Stock up in Idaho Springs before you arrive.

 - Budget play, Denver day-trip: Sleep at a Denver hotel or Airbnb, drive up each morning.
 Eliminates mountain-area lodging costs entirely.
-The catch: I-70 weekend traffic, and acclimatizing is harder when you sleep at 5,280 feet and ski at 10,800+.
+One thing to know: I-70 weekend traffic, and acclimatizing is harder when you sleep at 5,280 feet and ski at 10,800+.

 We don't have verified nightly rates for Georgetown-area properties in the current season.